 All species were harvested manually in 2013.
 Due to a long flowering duration, seed of Enceliopsis nudicaulis, Chaenactis douglasii, and Crepis intermedia required multiple harvests.
 Seed of Enceliopsis nudicaulis was harvested manually once a week.
 Seed of Chaenactis douglasii and Crepis intermedia was harvested weekly with a leaf blower in vacuum mode.
 In 2016, the duration of flowering for C. intermedia was much shorter and uniform in timing between irrigation treatments.
-In 2016, seed of C. intermedia was harvested by mowing and bagging just prior to the seed heads opening.
-A seed sample from each plot of C. intermedia was cleaned manually to determine the proportion of pure seed.
-A sample of light yellow (immature) seed and dark brown (mature) seed of C. intermedia was analyzed for viability (tetrazolium).
-In 2016, seed of Chaenactis douglasii was harvested manually once a week.
+In 2016 and 2017, seed of C. intermedia was harvested by mowing and bagging just prior to the seed heads opening.
+A seed sample from each plot of C. intermedia in 2016 was cleaned manually to determine the proportion of pure seed.
+A sample of light yellow (immature) seed and dark brown (mature) seed of C. intermedia was harvested manually once a week.

 Machaeranthera canescens seed was harvested by cutting and windrowing the plants.
 After drying for 2 days the M. canescens plants were beaten on plastic tubs to separate the seed heads from the stalks.
 Phacelia hastata was harvested with a small-plot combine in 2014 and 2015.
+In 2016 and 2017, P. hastata was harvested manually due to the low stature of the plants.
 Heliomeris multiflora was harvested with a small plot combine in 2015 and 2016.
 The duration of flowering for H. multiflora tends to increase with increasing irrigation.
 In 2013 and 2014, the duration of flowering in the wetter plots of H. multiflora was much longer than in the drier plots, making a single mechanical harvest unfeasible.
-In 2015, the duration of flowering in the wetter plots of Heliomeris multiflora was shorter, enabling mechanical harvest.
+In 2015, the duration of flowering in the wetter plots of H. multiflora was shorter, enabling mechanical harvest.
 In 2016, plots of the driest treatment were harvested manually before the other plots, which were harvested mechanically on July 8.
+All plots of H. multiflora were harvested with a small plot combine in 2017.